Week 1: Intro and Overview

 - Dive into mobile applications & marketing on the whole and opportunity areas based on current technology, demographic data, new technology in development and possibilities on the horizon

-Week 8: Analytics
+Week 8: Capstone Project

 Students will be expected to develop and present a digital marketing plan that includes and references learning gained from each session.
 The presentation of the plan will be recorded via screencast software and will be a maximum of 12 to 15 minutes long.